asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 .. image:: images/home.jpg
            :align: left

-Current main filter and filter construction concept, and for choosing GD, if you have multiple in one box, use random algoritm, like random number from 1 to 10/50 or other:
+Filter construction concept, and for choosing GD, if you have multiple in one box, use random algoritm, like random number from 1 to 10/50 or other:

 .. image:: images/phaseshifterfilterupdated.jpg
            :align: left